gofynd/fdk-client-python/documentation/platform/ORDER.md

-Retrieve the issues that led to the cancellation of bags within a shipment.
+Use this API to retrieve the issues that led to the cancellation of bags within a shipment.

 *Returned Response:*